Lonnie Looper first became interested in making molds

 Click here for a printable 2.38 MB version of all 44 projectiles on one page and here for a printable price list.
 Use your browser's "BACK" method to return.

-They are closely aligned with several of the public museums in their area, curating fossils, documenting collections, supplying samples for testing, and replicating items for exhibit.
+They are closely aligned with several of the public museums in their area, curating fossils, documenting collections, supplying samples for testing, and replicating military artifacts and Native-American weaponry and cultural antiquities for exhibit.